 Once you have registered and created your profile, you can start searching for Au Pairs matching your criteria.
 Add Au Pairs you like to your Favorites.
 This way you will form a selective list of favorite users and they will also receive a notification about your interest.
 You can also send a free request to the best candidates.
 Au Pairs will be able to either accept or deny your request.

 Once you have found several Au Pair profiles of your interest, become a Premium Member.
-Premium Membership will give you the opportunity to write personalized emails to different Au Pairs who will be able to answer to you as well.
+A Premium Membership will give you the opportunity to write personalized emails to different Au Pairs who will be able to answer to you as well.
 This way you will get to know each other better and exchange further contact details.
 Try to contact 5-10 Au Pairs per day to make the matching process more efficient.

 Before the interview, think of a list of questions and topics you would like to discuss with your potential Au Pair.
 For instance:

-Childcare experience/ references
+Childcare experience and references

-Family life/ friends
+Family life and friends